k8ssandra/k8ssandra/docs/content/en/reference/_index.md

 ---
-title: "Helm chart references"
+title: "Helm chart relreferences"
-linkTitle: "Helm chart references"
+linkTitle: "Helm chart relreferences"
 weight: 4
 description: >
-  Configuration reference for all Helm charts available as part of the K8ssandra platform.
+  Configuration relreference for all Helm charts available as part of the K8ssandra platform.
 ---